-It is the place where we celebrate the Sunday Eucharist which is the culmination of our life as a Christian community.
-It is a place where we worship One God in Trinity, and Trinity in Unity, where we meet Christ face to face in the Sacraments and celebrate the most important moments in our lives with Baptisms, Confirmations, Holy Communion, Christian Marriage, the Sacrament of the Sick, and Christian Funerals.
+Our church is the place where we celebrate the Sunday Eucharist which is the culmination of our life as a Christian community.
+It is the place where we worship One God in Trinity, and Trinity in Unity, where we encounter Christ the Saviour face to face in the Sacraments and celebrate the most important spiritual moments in our lives with Baptisms, Confirmations, Holy Communion, Christian Marriage, the Sacrament of the Sick, and Christian Funerals.
 Our parish church is where we come for spiritual nourishment for the good times and the bad, in sickness and in health, until the Lord comes again .

 If you are a parishioner but presently not making regular Sunday financial contributions, or if you belonged to the our parish in earlier years, please consider supporting our Bell Tower Campaign by making a donation using the DONATE tab.

 Almost everything that gets done in a parish, and all that enables it to get done (heating, electricity, etc.) is paid for by financially contributing parishioners.
 Most of that financial support comes in the form of the Sunday Offering Envelopes in which parishioners place cash or a cheque every Sunday of the year, and when special collections are taken up as well.
 Consistent financial support can also take place in the form of an automatic debit.
 Please contact the parish office for details.